lexx-a/codecademy/README.md

 # codecademy
-this repisitory contains learning tasks in codecademy's course "Learning Python 3"
+this repisitory contains learning tasks and projects in codecademy's course "Learning Python 3"